pranav89624/TinDog-Project/README.md

 <br><br>
 Features:
 <pre>
-  > Responsive Design: Ensures a seamless experience across all devices with the help of Bootstrap's responsive grid system.
+  > Responsive Design: Ensures a seamless experience across all devices with the help of <br>    Bootstrap's responsive grid system.
   > Modern UI: A clean, contemporary interface that is easy to navigate and visually appealing.
   > Interactive Elements: Utilize Bootstrap's components to create a dynamic and engaging user experience.
 </pre>